Arrotech/ALX-IMS/README.md

 Note that this project is meant for linux.

-1. Make a new directory on your computer and name it `portal` or give it any name of your choice.
+1. Make a new directory on your computer and name it `ALX-IMS` or give it any name of your choice.
 2. Navigate to the directory you have created and open it in the terminal.
-3. On the terminal type `git clone` and add this link <code>[repo](https://github.com/Arrotech/Portal/)</code> and the press `enter` to clone the remote repository to your local repository i.e `git clone 'link'`.
+3. On the terminal type `git clone` and add this link <code>[repo](https://github.com/Arrotech/ALX-IMS/)</code> and the press `enter` to clone the remote repository to your local repository i.e `git clone 'link'`.
 Add the link without the quotation.
 4. Navigate to the directory that has been cloned to your machine and open it in a terminal.
 5. Create virtual environment by typing this in the terminal `virtualenv -p python3 venv`.
 6. Run `pip install -r requirements.txt` on the terminal to install the dependencies.